yashgupta417/bank-notes_auth/README.md

 ```

 ## Data pre-processing
-Here we are standardizing the dataset.
+In pre-processing step, we are standardizing the dataset using `StandardScaler` from sklearn.
 ```python
 #standardization
 from sklearn.preprocessing import StandardScaler